vdaita/superdocs-python/README.md

 Currently, the main Superdocs repository has both the VSCode extension and the Python server.
 However, for ease of extensibility and testing, I wanted to break out the code-editing functionality into a Python library.

 This project is largely inspired by Sweep.dev and Aider.
+Refinement inspired by the Molecul AI repo.

 There are few main steps to creating diffs that Superdocs goes through:
 1. Information retrieval